Key Takeaways

 Should Professionals Trust AI for Business Communication?

-Email communication represents a sweet spot for AI assistance.
-AI email writing tools achieve 89% accuracy in drafting professional correspondence, according to a 2024 study by the Business Communication Association.
-However, that 11% error rate includes tone mismatches that could damage client relationships.
+Email is honestly where AI does its best work for most people.
+AI email writing tools hit 89% accuracy drafting professional correspondence, per a 2024 Business Communication Association study.
+But that 11% error rate isn't just typos—it includes tone mismatches that can actually damage client relationships.

 - Use AI for: First drafts, grammar checking, tone adjustment, translation, formatting